How Long Does a Florida Real Estate License Last?

 • Property management

-The actual topics can vary slightly from one real estate school to the next, but as long as the courses are approved by DBPR, they'll count toward your renewal requirements.
+The actual topics can vary slightly from one real estate school to the next, but as long as the courses are approved by the DBPR, they'll count toward your renewal education requirements.

-During each subsequent renewal period, you’ll need to complete 14 hours of Florida real estate courses (also known as continuing education).
-These include:
+During each subsequent renewal period, you’ll need to complete 14 hours of continuing education real estate courses.
+These courses include:

 • Three hours of legal updates